kevinas-patackas/vertical-twitter/README.md

 - Test coverage and quality.
 - vertical-api tweet stream monitor autmatically reconnects when connection to twitter API stream errors or closes.
 Problem is that messages between these connections are lost.
 Twitter API allows specifying "backfill_minutes" query param, to fill the gap, but this was not implemented here.
 - Use some actual geo API to retrieve country name by coordinates
 - Accessing saved tweets in dynamoDB is wrong.
-To get items from DynamoDB, it uses `scan` operation which can be costly.
+It uses `scan` operation to get items from DynamoDB, which can be costly.
 And there is no pagination or anything.
 The code simply scans whole table and returns result.
+- Add Swagger to make it more clear how endpoints look / should be used.
 - Ideally - test this with real Twitter API.

 ## Project Structure